 The operating system image contains the files necessary to install the operating system on the destination computer.
 Use the following to prepare the operating system image –

 In Configuration Manager Console, Go to Software Library > Operating Systems > Operating System Images.

-Right click on Operating Systems Images and click on Add Operating System Image.
+Right-click on Operating Systems Images and click on Add Operating System Image.

-In Data Source, click Browse and specify the network shared path to the install.wim from Windows 10 Source directory where you extracted the source of an ISO file.
+In Data Source, click Browse and specify the network shared path to the install.wim from the Windows 10 Source directory where you extracted the source of an ISO file.